AardhynLavender/Tetris/README.md

 # Tetris

-Tetris clone for a Bachelor of Information Technology Game Development paper assignment.
+Tetris implementation in Rust using the SDL2 library.

 ## Installation

 ### Rust

-You will need to [Install Rust](https://www.rust-lang.org/tools/install)
+You will need to [Install Rust](https://www.rust-lang.org/tools/install).

 ### SDL2

 You will need to install the SDL2 libraries.
+I've had little success with the SDL3 wrapper, plus it's still technically in beta.

-I've found using [Microsoft VCPKG](https://github.com/microsoft/vcpkg) to be a simple (and multiplatform) method.
+I've found [Microsoft VCPKG](https://github.com/microsoft/vcpkg) to be a simple (and multiplatform) method.

 ```bash
 cargo install cargo-vcpkg